udacity/dog-project/README.md

 ## Evaluation

 Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric).
 Review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must met specifications for you to pass.
+All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission